johnkerl/miller/docs/src/manpage.md

        ssub("abc.def", ".", "X") gives "abcXdef"

    1mstddev0m
         (class=stats #args=1) Returns the sample standard deviation of values in an array or map.
-Returns "" AKA void for array/map of length less than two; returns error for non-array/non-map types.
+Returns empty string AKA void for array/map of length less than two; returns error for non-array/non-map types.
        Example:
        stddev([4,5,9,10,11]) is 3.1144823